Samizo-AITL/aitl-training/02_Training_Plan/README.md

-# Training Plan: Design Engineer (AITL)
+# Training Plan: AI System Architect (AITL)

-This document defines the **role-based training plan** for **Design Engineers** working with systems based on **AITL (Architecture for Integrated Technology Logic)**.
+This document defines the **role-based training plan** for **AI System Architects** working with systems based on **AITL (Architecture for Integrated Technology Logic)**.

-This plan is aligned with **ISO 9001 Clause 7.2 (Competence)** and specifies required knowledge, learning scope, and verification criteria to ensure that design responsibility is preserved when applying control and AI technologies.
+This plan is aligned with **ISO 9001 Clause 7.2 (Competence)** and is specifically designed to ensure that AI technologies are applied **without violating control authority, design responsibility, or accountability**.

 ---

 ## 1. Role Definition

-A **Design Engineer** under AITL is responsible for:
+An **AI System Architect** under AITL is responsible for:

+- Designing how AI technologies are integrated into engineering systems
-- Defining system architecture and design intent
+- Defining **where AI may assist and where it is explicitly prohibited**
-- Making final design decisions based on physical and control constraints
-- Determining where automation or AI assistance is acceptable
-- Retaining accountability for safety, performance, and limitations

-This role **cannot delegate responsibility** to tools, algorithms, or AI systems.
+- Ensuring AI usage does not obscure responsibility or decision ownership
+- Supporting engineers through analysis, review, and design-time assistance

+This role **does not own real-time behavior** and **does not make final design decisions**.

 ---

 ## 2. Training Objectives

-After completing this training, a Design Engineer shall be able to:
+After completing this training, an AI System Architect shall be able to:

-- Explain system behavior from **physical causes to control responses**
-- Justify architectural choices using AITL responsibility separation
+- Explain AITL responsibility separation without ambiguity
-- Identify conditions where adaptive or AI-based methods must be restricted or stopped
-- Clearly explain **why LLMs are limited to non-real-time, design-time use**
+- Clearly distinguish **design-time intelligence** from real-time control
+- Identify prohibited AI use cases in control and safety-critical systems
+- Design AI workflows that preserve human accountability
-- Communicate design assumptions, risks, and boundaries to stakeholders
+- Communicate AI limitations to engineers and management

 ---

 ## 3. Required Training Layers

-Design Engineers must complete training in the following AITL layers.
+AI System Architects must complete training in the following AITL layers.

 ### Layer 1: Physical and System Constraints

 Required competence:
-- Explain dominant physical laws and constraints
+- Understand physical constraints that AI cannot override
-- Identify non-negotiable system limits
-- Describe failure modes caused by physical assumptions
+- Recognize where abstraction hides critical physical assumptions

-Typical references:
-- Semiconductor / MEMS physics
-- Electrical, thermal, mechanical boundaries
+- Explain why AI cannot compensate for missing physics

 ---

 ### Layer 2: Models and Control Foundations

 Required competence:
-- Explain modeling assumptions and limitations
-- Understand PID-based real-time control principles
+- Understand the role of control models and PID-based control
-- Explain stability, response, and performance trade-offs
+- Explain why AI is not a replacement for real-time control
+- Recognize risks of AI-driven control substitution

 Key rule:
-- Real-time control responsibility remains with **PID and FSM**
+- AI **shall not** replace control models or control logic

 ---

 ### Layer 3: Supervisory Control and State Management

 Required competence:
-- Understand FSM-based mode management
+- Understand FSM-based supervision
-- Explain state transitions and supervision logic
+- Explain how supervision governs permission for adaptation
-- Identify conditions triggering recovery or shutdown
+- Recognize escalation paths when assumptions break

 Key rule:
-- Supervisory logic governs **permission for adaptation**
+- AI operates **under supervision**, never as a supervisor of control authority

 ---

 ### Layer 4: Adaptive Assistance (Bounded)

 Required competence:
-- Understand the role of NN / RL as adaptive assist
+- Understand NN / RL as bounded adaptive assist mechanisms
-- Identify safe bounds for adaptation
+- Identify explicit safety and responsibility bounds
-- Recognize unsafe or responsibility-breaking use cases
+- Recognize failure modes caused by uncontrolled adaptation

 Key rule:
-- Adaptive methods must not replace deterministic control
+- AI adaptation is **conditional, bounded, and revocable**

 ---

 ### Layer 5: Design-Time Intelligence (LLM)

 Required competence:
-- Use LLMs for analysis, review, and design support only
+- Design workflows where LLMs support analysis and review
-- Explain why LLMs are excluded from real-time control
+- Ensure LLM usage is strictly **non-real-time**
-- Treat AI outputs as **non-authoritative input**
+- Treat LLM outputs as **non-authoritative reference material**

 Key rule:
-- Final design judgment remains human-responsible
+- LLMs assist engineers; they do not decide for them

 ---

 ### Layer 6: Boundary Confirmation and Design Recovery

 Required competence:
-- Detect breakdown of assumptions
+- Identify when AI-assisted assumptions are invalid
-- Decide when to stop operation and return to design
+- Support escalation to design recovery processes
-- Participate in design recovery and corrective action
+- Participate in corrective action and improvement activities

 ---

+## 4. Prohibited AI Use Cases

+AI System Architects must be able to clearly identify and prevent:

+- Use of LLMs in real-time control loops
+- Autonomous AI decision-making without human accountability
+- Replacement of PID or FSM logic with AI models
+- AI systems that obscure responsibility attribution
+- AI-generated outputs used without verification

+---

-## 4. Learning Materials
+## 5. Learning Materials

-Training materials shall be selected from the **Samizo-AITL main repositories**, including but not limited to:
+Training materials shall be selected from the **Samizo-AITL main repositories**,
+including:

-- Physical and device documentation
+- AITL architecture documentation
-- Control architecture explanations
+- Control and supervisory architecture explanations
-- AITL Controller PoC and demonstrations
 - Design recovery and legacy case studies
+- AI safety and responsibility discussions

-This training plan does **not** duplicate technical documentation.
+This training plan does **not** promote AI-first or tool-driven design.

 ---

-## 5. Verification Criteria
+## 6. Verification Criteria

-Competence verification for Design Engineers shall confirm that the trainee can:
+Competence verification shall confirm that the AI System Architect can:

-- Explain AITL responsibility separation **without ambiguity**
+- Explain AI’s permitted and prohibited roles under AITL
-- Describe system behavior using causal reasoning
-- Justify the exclusion of AI from real-time control
+- Design AI workflows that preserve responsibility boundaries
-- Identify unsafe delegation of responsibility
+- Identify unsafe or misleading AI integration patterns
+- Communicate AI limitations clearly to non-AI engineers

 Verification methods may include:
+- Scenario analysis
-- Oral explanation
+- Architecture explanation
-- Written justification
+- Checklist-based assessment
 - Design review discussion
-- Checklist-based assessment

 ---

-## 6. Training Records
+## 7. Training Records

-Completion of this training shall be recorded using the templates defined in:
+Completion of this training shall be recorded using:

-- `03_Training_Record`
+- Templates defined in `03_Training_Record`

-Records must show:
+Records must indicate:
-- Training scope completed
+- Training layers completed
-- Verification method used
+- Verification outcome
 - Verifier identity

-Attendance alone is **not sufficient**.

 ---

-## 7. Completion Criteria
+## 8. Completion Criteria

-A Design Engineer is considered trained under AITL when:
+An AI System Architect is considered trained under AITL when:

 - All required layers are completed
 - Verification criteria are satisfied
-- Design responsibility boundaries are clearly understood and accepted
+- Responsibility boundaries are explicitly acknowledged

 ---

-## 8. Summary
+## 9. Summary

-This training plan ensures that Design Engineers:
+This training plan ensures that AI System Architects:

-- Use AI and automation **without losing accountability**
+- Integrate AI **without displacing engineering judgment**
-- Maintain clear responsibility boundaries
-- Make design decisions grounded in physical and control reality

-AITL-based design relies on **competent engineers, not autonomous tools**.
+- Preserve accountability and safety
+- Support, rather than replace, human decision-making

+Under AITL, AI is a **design-time assistant**, not a decision authority.